Surgery for epilepsy

 When surgery is considered

-Despite trying a number of medications some people still don’t get good seizure control.
-There are now other treatment options available to help manage epilepsy and seizures.
+Despite trying a number of medications some people still continue to have seizures.
+There are other treatment options available to help manage epilepsy and seizures.

 One of these options is surgery.

-Sometimes epilepsy is caused by a small area of abnormal brain tissue.
-The abnormal tissue may be a result of some form of head injury, brain infection, or abnormal development – which can later turn into scar tissue and become the focus of seizures.
+Some people, predominantly those with focal epilepsy, may benefit from surgery.
+Sometimes epilepsy is caused by a small (focal) area of abnormal brain tissue.
+The abnormal tissue may be a result of some form of head injury, brain infection, or abnormal development – which can become the focus of seizures.

-Some people, predominantly with focal epilepsy, can benefit from surgery.
-The goal being to stop or significantly reduce seizures without causing any neurological deficits or problems.
+The goal of epilepsy surgery is to stop or considerably reduce seizures without causing any neurological deficits or problems.
 Surgery is not usually performed unless it is likely the person will gain significant benefits.

-The most common type of surgery aims to remove the epilepsy ‘focus’ – where the seizures start in the brain.
+The most common type of epilepsy surgery aims to remove the epilepsy ‘focus’ – that is, where the seizures start in the brain.
 Sometimes this focus is obvious and can be seen on scans, and sometimes it is not any may only be detected after a period of monitoring.

 • Seizures are not responding to medication